TessellateDataScience/faceShieldOptimisations/getStarted/README.md

    - Ability to complement R&D with other more provocative endeavours [1].

 We have the younger generation in mind, including secondary & university students, but we realise everyone can decide what's important to them at any age & stage.

+> [!WARNING]
+> You'll need a CPU with 6 cores or more such as a AMD Ryzen hexa-core (and that doesn't use hybrid architecture such as Intel Core Ultra).
+You probably won't be able to run a computation with a quad-core CPU at this stage due to parallelisation errors.

 ## 1. Getting started
 Start the Docker Desktop app [2] and start the Terminal app [3], then copy/paste each line that follows to the 'terminal' then hit Enter (i.e. execute that 'command').
 The following only needs to be done once to create the directory: